 The adult education programming is designed to provide educational settings that meet the spiritual needs of the members of our diverse congregation; to give the congregation opportunities to deepen and broaden their faith by study of the Bible and the theology of the Presbyterian Church, and to encourage them to apply their understanding to the moral and social issues of contemporary society, as mandated by our denomination.

-The Ed Sell/Adult Bible Class (ABC) meets on Sunday mornings at 10 a.m. in the Chapel.
-Coffee and donuts are served in the Parlor and you are welcome to bring refreshments into class.
+The Ed Sell Adult Bible Class meets Sunday mornings at 10 a.m. in the Chapel.

 March 6 – A History of Hymns, the Wesleys - led by Nancy Karras

 March 13 – Women of Faith Series – led by Karen Rossi

 March 20- Women of Faith Series – Led by Marilyn Koch

 March 27 – Women of Faith Series – led by Judy Sutton

 April 3 – Women of Faith – Esther – led by Beth Hosking

 April 10 – Breath of Life – led by Fred Barnes

 April 17 – NO CLASS – Happy Easter!!